 As your photographer, I'll let you know if I need anything, and otherwise will capture things as they happen in the room and work strategically around anything going on.
-And let your friends, family, and wedding party know that they don’t have to worry about creating a photo op or cleaning up those stray pairs of shoes, random eyeliners, or half-empty glasses of champagne.
+Please let your friends, family, and wedding party know that they don’t have to worry about creating a photo op or be "doing something".
 Just chill, crank some music, and have fun.

-Having these getting ready photos will get you used to being in front of the camera.
-If possible, try not to skip this part of the coverage—yes, I’m looking at all you grooms who say they don’t want photos!
+Having these getting ready photos will help get you used to being in front of the camera.
+If possible, try not to skip this part of the coverage — yes, I’m looking at all you grooms who say they don’t want photos!

 2. Let your emotions take over

 After the ceremony, prepare to be immediately swarmed by hugs and congratulations!
-This is the perfect time for your photographer to hang back and capture the rush of excited guests running in for face-smooshing hugs, laughter, and sometimes tears!
-No ‘awkward receiving lines’ in sight.
+This is the perfect time for me to hang back and capture the rush of excited guests running in for face-smooshing hugs, laughter, and sometimes tears!

 Who wants to walk down the aisle to a sea of phones?
-You'll want to see the smiling faces of your guests, so leave the photography up to me.
+Maybe you haven't even thought of this yet!
+Personally, I won't tell you what to do here because you know your guests better than I do.
+And you know which uncle will be standing on the chair with his iPad.
+If that thought scares you, unplugged is probably best.
 If you do decide to go phone-free, remember to ask someone to announce it will be an unplugged ceremony beforehand.
-Trust me, this is way better for you and your guests to be present for the moment!
+This way you and your guests will be present for the moment.